shadiAl-Jaradat/News-App/README.md

 ## Project Architecture

-Here’s a detailed breakdown of the `lib/` directory and its subfolders:
+Here's a detailed breakdown of the `lib/` directory and its subfolders:
 <img width="1246" height="1680" alt="newsappArc" src="https://github.com/user-attachments/assets/55a6008a-7b99-498b-bcf8-4ad82a9eaa33" />